HandtoEarth/Field/index.md

 + **Group Admin**: Group admins are granted administrative privileges on specific groups, and can add and remove users from their groups.
 + **Quota**: The maximum disk space assigned to each user.
 Any user that exceeds the quota cannot upload or sync data.
 You have the the option to include external storage in user quotas.

+> See [User Management](https://doc.owncloud.org/server/9.1/admin_manual/configuration_user/user_configuration.html) for in-depth information about user management.

 To create a new user account:
 1. Enter the new user’s Login Name and their initial Password.

 > Login names may contain letters, numbers, dashes, underscores, periods, and @ signs.
 After creating the user, you can fill in their Full Name if it is different than the login name, or leave it for the user to complete.

 2. Assign Groups memberships as needed.
 3. Click the Create button.

-If you select Send email to new user in the control panel on the lower left sidebar, you can also enter the new user’s email address, and ownCloud will automatically send them a notification with their new login information.
+> If you select Send email to new user in the control panel on the lower left sidebar, you can also enter the new user’s email address, and ownCloud will automatically send them a notification with their new login information.

-See User Management for in-depth information about user management. https://doc.owncloud.org/server/9.1/admin_manual/configuration_user/user_configuration.html

 <a name="deckofficer"></a>
 # Installing the Desktop Synchronization Client

 Users can install the ownCloud Desktop Synchronization Client to access the server.
+Users can install the ownCloud Desktop Synchronization Client to access the s

 https://doc.owncloud.com/desktop/2.5/index.html